TCFD-Based Information Disclosure

 Role of management in assessing and managing climate-related risks and opportunities

 • Fujitsu’s CEO, in the role of Chair of the Sustainability Management Committee and the Risk Management & Compliance Committee, bears ultimate responsibility for all decisions made and all business conducted.
 The Board of Directors are responsible for oversight based on reports received from the Executive Management Council.
-The Chief Sustainability Officer (CSuO) bears the highest level of responsibility for sustainability, and in that role proposes reforms to the Board of Directors and to senior management and conducts business that relates to sustainability.
+The Chief Sustainability & Supply Chain Officer (CSSO) bears the highest level of responsibility for sustainability, and in that role proposes reforms to the Board of Directors and to senior management and conducts business that relates to sustainability.

 • As of FY2022, ESG indicators that include consideration of climate change issues were added to the evaluation indicators for bonuses paid to Executive Directors.